gtxaspec/wz_mini_hacks/README.md

 ## Latest Updates

+* 06-17-22:  Fix custom hostname not being set.
+Note: The hostname variable has CHANGED!
+You will need to update your `wz_mini.conf` file.
 * 06-16-22:  Simplified the camera model detection method throughout wz_mini.
 * 06-16-22:  fix scp client bug, allow user modifications to app_init, updated initramfs script, moved upgrade-run to PATH, revised kernel module paths, added ENABLE_RTL8189FS_DRIVER option for v2/v3, updated kernels for v2/v3. ( NOTE: this is a major upgrade, file names for the init scripts have changed, if you are upgrading the V2, do not use the upgrade-run.sh script, please manually update )
 * 06-14-22:  Updated v4l2rtspserver, fixes to prevent rare low memory situations and RTSP server crashes, fixed intermittant failed RTSP HD stream, script logic updates.